emmyoat/BUILDH3R_JUNE_/README.md

 ### Deploy the smart contract
 I used Atlas for the deployment ![TestToken](https://github.com/emmyoat/BUILDH3R_JUNE_/assets/120312489/2796cc68-07f8-4729-8cdf-2d160365eba2)
-You can see the contract in the Atlas code editor.
-In the right sidebar, make sure the selected network is “zkSync Sepolia Testnet“ and click on "Deploy" to trigger the smart contract compilation and deployment.
+ I changed the selected network to “zkSync Sepolia Testnet“ and clicked on "Deploy" to trigger the smart contract compilation and deployment.
-Once compiled sign the transaction with your wallet and wait until its processed.
-You’ll see the contract in the “Deployed contracts” section.
+Once compiled i signed the transaction with my wallet and waited until its processed.

 ## **Interact with the ERC20 contract**
 I used the following variables in my code